 - high blood pressure – controlling high blood pressure is very important.
 Antihypertensive medication may be prescribed

-- blood in the urine – fluids, analgesics, antibiotics and bed rest may be recommended
+- blood in the urine – fluids, pain-relieving medication, antibiotics and bed rest may be recommended

-- urinary tract infections – symptoms may include frequency to urinate, painful urination and fever.
+- urinary tract infections – symptoms may include frequent urination, painful urination and fever.
 Consult with your doctor immediately about treatment with antibiotics.
 An untreated urinary tract infection can spread to the kidneys

 Clinical trials have begun in Australia to test medication that alters the production of fluid by the kidney and appears to slow down cyst formation.